 It turns out that the genomes of every form of life are subject to the same forces of entropy that govern the rest of the physical universe.
 They are not pushing uphill against the second law of thermodynamics, but flowing with this universal law of science.
 Why should it be any different?

 The purpose of this essay is to take laymen, like you and I, through Sanford’s ground-breaking but complicated book Genetic Entropy.
 I will combine it with references and links to academic research reports by dozens of the world’s leading population geneticists.
 Population geneticists are the custodians of the foundational mechanisms of the prime axiom.
-All other scientists leverage their knowledge.
+All other scientists leverage their unique knowledge.
 I will quote word-for-word many of their self-confessed doubts about the legitimacy and adequacy of evolutionary theory and the prime axiom.
 Sanford is absolutely not alone in his views, but is the first inside this elite club to break ranks and tell the world the evolutionary emperor is wearing no clothes.
 His research, and their confessions, will give you incontestable quantitative scientific proof as to why the prime axiom is wrong and genetic entropy is a fact.

 By the time you are finished you will be amazed.
 Let’s now begin to unpack this startling fact with a strong emphasis on human genetics so that the topic remains personal to you, the reader.

 First up we will need to digress for a minute.
 To understand how mutations work we have to first understand what they work on.
 The human genome consists of 23 chromosomes, copied twice and stored inside every cell in your body.
 These individual chromosomes are made of a very long, single length of deoxyribonucleic acid, or DNA, in the shape of a spiral double helix that is split into 23 sections.
 Your 23 chromosomes have about twenty three thousand sub-units called genes.
-Like rungs on a curved ladder, each gene consists of between 80 and 80,000 individual nucleotides inside the famous spiraling double helix.
+Each gene consists of between 80 and 80,000 individual nucleotides inside the famous spiraling double helix.
 A gene codes for a specific protein molecule, and protein molecules are the building blocks of all organisms in the animal kingdom.
 This total DNA genetic package is called a genome, and your genome is more complex than anything else in the known universe.

-Your DNA is actually a chemical language and individual nucleotides are its letters.
+Your DNA is actually a chemical language and individual nucleotides are its letters written in chemicals.
 Nucleotides are made of any two of the following four nitrogen molecules; adenine, thymine, guanine or cytosine, or simply A, T, G and C. The chemical properties of the DNA language code require an A to always match with a T, while a G will always match with a C. These combinations are called base pairs.
 The two sides of the double helix are actually two copies of the message, one in reverse order to the other.

 Humans have about 3 billion nucleotide base-pairs in their genome.
 These genetic letters are equal to about 500 million words of English, copied twice of course.
 Clusters of three nucleotides, called codons, are the words of the genetic language.
 Genes are like chapters.
 Chromosomes are like volumes.
 The genome is the entire 23 volume set of encyclopaedic information.
 In computer terms, each cell contains about 1.5 gigabytes of information.
 What we are talking about is simply the most efficient information storage system in the universe.
 And nobody knows how it got there because the DNA code is essential for the production of protein molecules, and protein molecules are the essential machines by which the DNA code is unpacked!
 Both had to be formed at once for the system to work.
 This conundrum has lead to at least seven different theories as to how DNA originated.
 One research paper calls this a “dreary, vicious circle of dead-end concepts”.